 Each October, Indians from around the nation gather to share a part of their culture and educate people through Native American arts and crafts, paintings, pictures, clothing, and food like Indian tacos, chili, fry bread, and more.Continue to 9 of 10 below.

-The Rollercoaster Yard Sale is normally held the first weekend of October.
-This four-day grassroots extravaganza offers 150 miles of yard sales, crafts, antiques, handcrafted quilts, produce, southern foods, BBQ, entertainment, flea markets, and more.
-It spans from Mammoth Cave, Kentucky to Byrdstown, Tennessee and allows shoppers to enjoy the breathtaking fall foliage from Highway 63 to Highways 52 and 111.
+The Roller coaster Yard Sale is normally held the first weekend of October.
+This four-day grassroots extravaganza offers 150 miles of yard sales, crafts, antiques, handcrafted quilts, produce, southern foods, BBQ, entertainment, and flea markets.
+It spans from Mammoth Cave, Kentucky to Byrdstown, Tennessee, and allows shoppers to enjoy the breathtaking fall foliage from Highway 63 to Highways 52 and 111.

 Every Fall season, the Schermerhorn Symphony Center plays host to the annual region's Free Day of Music.
 The popular event invites the entire community to Schermerhorn Symphony Center to enjoy free musical performances all day long...and into the night.
 The event is usually held in the first days of October and features a wide variety of local ensembles performing.